 A key passenger on this glam trip into the stratosphere was fellow Londoner and photographer Mick Rock.
 Rock bonded with Bowie artistically and personally, immersed himself in the singer’s inner circle, and, between 1972 and 1973, worked as the singer’s photographer and videographer.

 This collection brings together spectacular stage shots, iconic photo shoots, as well as intimate backstage portraits.
-It celebrates Bowie’s fearless experimentation and reinvention, while offering privileged access to the many facets of his personality and fame.
+With a lenticular cover of different headshots, it celebrates Bowie’s fearless experimentation and reinvention, while offering privileged access to the many facets of his personality and fame.
 Through the aloof and approachable, the playful and serious, the candid and the contrived, the result is a passionate tribute to a brilliant and inspirational artist whose creative vision will never be forgotten.

 Mick Rock (1948–2021), was born in London and is known as “The Man who shot the seventies.”
 As well as David Bowie, he has photographed Lou Reed, Queen, Iggy Pop, Roxy Music and Blondie.
 He also produced and directed music videos for the classic Bowie songs: “John, I’m Only Dancing”, “The Jean Genie”, “Space Oddity” and “Life On Mars?”.
 Rock has had major exhibitions in London, New York, Los Angeles, Tokyo, San Francisco, and Las Vegas.